NoobieDog/Skype-Maltego-Client/README.md

 1. Scope
 -
 This document describes each Maltego transform designed to use the Skype4py API.
-Also included are instructions to set up Python 2.7.x and the required librarys, which are prerequisites to using the Maltego transforms.
+Also included are instructions to set up Python 2.7.x and the required libraries, which are prerequisites to using the Maltego transforms.
 The Maltego transforms are able to run on any platform that runs Maltego and Python.
 <br>
 2. Prerequisites: Python + Skype4py Library
 -